charliemikels/figura-music-player/README.md

 # Tanner Limes' Music Player for Figura

-[Figura](https://github.com/FiguraMC/Figura) is a Minecraft mod that lets you completely customize your avatar with custom models and Lua scripts.
+[Figura](https://github.com/FiguraMC/Figura) is a Minecraft mod that lets you completely customize your avatar with custom models, sounds, animations, and Lua scripts.

 This repo is a Figura avatar that lets you play ABC music in Minecraft for you and others to hear.
 It's inspired by [Starbound](https://store.steampowered.com/app/211820/Starbound/)'s instrument items.